 - Test Project

-It’s one of the most popular free codeless automation testing platforms, which specializes in codeless end-to-end testing.
+This is a popular free codeless automation testing platform which specializes in codeless end-to-end testing.
 Test Project automates Selenium and Appium testing, allowing to run of web, mobile, and API testing scripts.

 Test Project has a handy tests storage and page object repository, third-party integrations like BrowserStack, Jenkins, Slack, and Sauce Labs, as well as more than 200 addons from the testing community.